Bobby's Burgers: Menu

-Locations
+Locations and history

-Most of Bobby's Burger Palace's locations were in New England and the Mid-Atlantic States before the company began expansion outside the area, with locations at the Dadeland Mall in Miami and at the Hard Rock Casino Cincinnati in Ohio which both opened in 2013, and a location on the Las Vegas Strip which opened in 2014.
+The first Bobby's Burger Palace location opened in 2006 at the Monmouth Mall in Eatontown, New Jersey.
+Most of the locations were in New England and the Mid-Atlantic States before the company began expansion outside the area, with locations at the Dadeland Mall in Miami and at the Hard Rock Casino Cincinnati in Ohio which both opened in 2013, and a location on the Las Vegas Strip which opened in 2014.